Panic Disorder, General Anxiety Disorder and Social Anxiety

 The most common anxiety disorders are explained below

 An anxiety disorder may lead to social isolation.
-It may also impair a person’s ability to work and do routine activities.
+It may impair a person’s ability to work and do routine activities.
 It can also cause people to have trouble sleeping and create feelings of constant fatigue.
 There are also many emotional problems to cope with: depression, constant worry, a racing mind and feelings of unreality and detachment.
-It is at this point most people reach breaking point and seek help.
+It is at this point that most people reach breaking point and seek help.
 If not properly treated, the sufferer can get caught in a cycle that can then last for years.

 Below are three of the most common forms of anxiety: social anxiety, panic disorder and general anxiety disorder.
 These are just TITLES and no matter which form you may suffer from, don’t be discouraged, you can recover from then all.